 UltraLink™-GX80 offers per-service QoS treatment of the transported traffic based on L1, L2 and L3 classifiers.
 Strict Priority (SP), Weighted Round Robin (WRR), Weighted Fair Queuing (WFQ) and Hybrid SP+WRR/WFQ scheduling schemes are cleverly applied to eight CoS / queues to enable the most suitable prioritization treatment for management and control plane traffic, while supporting revenue-generating service differentiation and assured critical service delivery for user plane traffic.
 Color-aware WRED is applied as means to gracefully manage potential queue congestion.
 Furthermore, ingress policing and egress shaping are applied to the incoming / outgoing service flows, allowing the definition and conformance of services to the desired characteristics.
 Hierarchical QoS is applied at the egress on a per queue and service level allowing the more effective, fine-grained QoS treatment of traffic.

 Being an advanced packet radio, which is designed for mobile network transport applications, UltraLink™-GX80 supports a full range a packet frequency and phase/time synchronization methods.
-Its Ethernet interfaces support standards-based Synchronous Ethernet (SyncE) frequency synchronization distribution, as well as, the associated ESMC signaling channel.
-Furthermore, Precision Timing Protocol (IEEE 1588v2) Transparent Clock and Boundary Clock (T-BC) / (ITU-T 8275.1 profile) functionality is supported for the delivery of frequency and phase synchronization deemed necessary in case GPS / GLONASS signals become unavailable
+Its Ethernet interfaces support standards-based Synchronous Ethernet (SyncE) frequency synchronization distribution as well as the associated ESMC signaling channel.
+Furthermore, Precision Timing Protocol (IEEE 1588v2) Transparent Clock and Boundary Clock (T-BC) / (ITU-T 8275.1 profile) functionality is supported for the delivery of frequency and phase synchronization deemed necessary in case Global Navigation Satellite Systems (GNSS) signals are unavailable.

 The Radio Link Quality Monitoring tool offers the following functionality: